Mother's Day

 30 Rock: “The Moms”

-In Season 4, Episode 20, the moms of The Girlie Show’s cast and crew are invited to visit the set for Mother’s Day.
+The moms of The Girlie Show’s cast and crew are invited to visit the set for Mother’s Day.
 During the visit, Liz’s mother shares with her that the love of her life was astronaut Buzz Aldrin and not Liz’s father.
 The reveal leaves Liz thinking what her life could’ve been like if Aldrin was her dad.
 Meanwhile, Jack’s mom puts herself in the middle of his relationships with CNBC host Avery Jessup and his high school crush, Nancy Donovan.
 And Jenna’s mom makes a comeback.
 Needless to say, this episode is full of OMG moments.

 Watch 30 Rock on Peacock.